Winter has come to the Arborteum with the leaves changing color to yellow as the rain falls on the Waterway

 • What options do I have if I fail the preliminary examination or qualifying examination (QE) and want to remain in the program?

 • If you fail your preliminary exam or QE, you are subject to disqualification.
 (Note that a “Not Pass” result, which is only possible on the first attempt, is not ”failing” the exam).
 You have the right to appeal disqualification.
 This appeal must be filed with the Dean of Graduate Studies within 30 days of a disqualification decision, and you must have cause for an appeal (e.g. procedural error or bias).
 If you are being disqualified from a doctoral program, you can ask your Graduate Advisor or Chair about the possibility of receiving a terminal master's degree.
-For more information, review the Disqualification page.
+More information about disqualification is available in the Policy on Disqualification and Appeal.

 Main contact: The Senior Academic Advisors (SAA's) in Graduate Studies (gradservices@ucdavis.edu).
 Appeal documents must be sent directly to gs-appeals@ucdavis.edu.